 It was the Tim Berners-Lee, a British computer scientist working at CERN – with over 11,000 employees, the European Organization for Nuclear Research, near Geneva, Switzerland, whose brainchild in the form of the World Wide Web came to life.

-Tim was working at CERN at a contractor since 1980.
-His job roles would revolve around working in tandem with different researchers, sitting on different locations.
-With all this, he also was supposed to work lots of information.
+Tim was working at CERN as a contractor since 1980.
+His job roles would revolve around working in tandem with different researchers, sitting in different locations.
+With all this, he also was supposed to work with lots of information.

-So, he would go and switch to different computers and login to get the information he would need.
-Imagine the frustration, not on his own computer at work.
+So, he would switch to different computers and log in to get the information he needed.
+Imagine the frustration, not on his computer at work.

 This was the sapling.

-He wanted to solve this problem of access of information and do away with the frustration of logging onto to different workstation.
+He wanted to solve this problem of access to information and do away with the frustration of logging onto the different workstation.

-To fix this the problem of straitjacket of hierarchical documentation systems, he thought of a database of information (keep these 3 words – database, of and information in mind – will help ahead) so that information could send data and communicate over a network, without the fuss of emailing (Abhay Bhushan at MIT had already built File Transfer Protocol and E-mail protocols for the ARPANet).
+To fix the problem of the straitjacket of hierarchical documentation systems, he thought of a database of information (keep these three words – database, of and information in mind – will help ahead) so that information could send data and communicate over a network, without the fuss of emailing (Abhay Bhushan at MIT had already built File Transfer Protocol and Email protocols for the ARPANET).

 The ‘Web’ document was not an official CERN project.

-Despite of this fact, Mr. Sendall asked Tim to develop and shape this idea of distributed and automated information-sharing system for scientists in universities and institutes around the world.
+Despite this fact, Mr. Sendall asked Tim to develop and shape this idea of a distributed and automated information-sharing system for scientists in universities and institutes around the world.

-Now, this idea of having a connected ‘hyperlinked’ database has a small background.
+Now, this idea of having a connected ‘hyperlinked’ database has a little background.

 This was the prototype, an improved version of ENQUIRE, which led him to the bedrock of this document system of ‘Information Management: A Proposal‘ (which further became the World Wide Web) – basically a married system of hypertextual data.

-On 12 November 1990, Tim, alongiwth Belgian systems engineer Robert Cailliau, revisited Mr. Sendell and this time, the documented was improvised and outlined with steps.
+On November 12, 1990, Tim, along with Belgian systems engineer Robert Cailliau, revisited Mr. Sendell, and this time, the document was improvised and outlined with steps.

-Called as the World Wide Web, it talked “hypertext project” and the web comprised of documents which could be seen on ‘web browsers’.
+Called the World Wide Web, it talked about “hypertext project,” and the web comprised of documents that could be seen on ‘web browsers.’

-So now the network effect or simply ‘stay connected’ leapfrogged to the idea of getting more from interconnected network of computers.
+So now the network effect or ‘stay connected’ leapfrogged to the idea of getting more from an interconnected network of computers.

 So, the events continue.

 The World Wide Web was on the horizon.
-It was time to make ‘Vague, but exciting’ less vague.
+So it was time to make ‘Vague, but exciting’ less vague.

 The World Wide Web was not the first choice.
-Prior to www, different names were thought about.
+Before www, different names were thought about.